 Spinach, feta and ricotta cheese trapped between crispy, flaky layers of golden phyllo dough.
-A classic Greek favorite you can eat as an appetizer, side or even as a vegetarian main dish along with a green salad.
+A classic Greek favorite you can serve as an appetizer, side or even as a vegetarian main dish.

 - 1 tablespoon olive oil